.st0{fill:#FFFFFF;}

 Again, the table can be a little overwhelming with all the numbers, but we’ve also graphed out the data so you could see the states that pop out as the top scorers and the low scorers:

-The good thing about the table and the chart is that students can jump right to their location and see the average SAT scores for the most recent year.
+With the table and chart, students can jump right to their location and see the average SAT scores for the most recent year.

 This can be used as one benchmark for high school students and parents when applying to colleges and understanding their SAT scores.